null

 Bridges and Large Structures

-In large structures like bridges, high-rise buildings or stadiums scanning is used to assess the internal condition of the concrete and ensure the structure can withstand the expected loads.
-GPR helps engineers locate rebar, cables and other objects that are critical to the structure’s stability.
+In large structures like bridges, high-rise buildings or stadiums, scanning is used to assess the internal condition of the concrete and ensure the structural stability to withstand the expected loads.
+GPR helps engineers locate sawing work rebar extension, cables and other objects that are critical to the structure’s stability.

 Utility Locating